ParthenopeDeepTeam/Fall-Detection-using-LSTM-Autoencoder/README.md

     <br>
 </p>

 We proposed, in our study, different shallow and deep models.
-Better performance area reached with shallow models with few units per layer, e.g. an autoencoder with [63, 32] - [32, 64] architecture, as in the figure.
+Better performance were reached with shallow models with few units per layer, e.g. an autoencoder with [63, 32] - [32, 64] architecture, as in the figure.
 </p>

 ### Frameworks